dwarvesf/brainery/memo/applying-myersbriggs-type-indicator-in-hr.md

 No personality type is inherently better or more desirable than another in general.
 This reference is applied to the tech industry only.

-MBTI reveals **how we tend to interact/think. **It’s not that Thinkers don’t feel or Feelers don’t think, but only that they differ in the degree.
+MBTI reveals **how we tend to interact/think.** It’s not that Thinkers don’t feel or Feelers don’t think, but only that they differ in the degree.
 The same for other preferences (I/E, S/N, P/J)

 ## The Basic

 ---

-The MBTI (Myers-Briggs Type Indicator) is a framework designed to identify a person's personality type, strengths, and preferences<span style='color:blue'>**. **</span>Each type have [4 preferences](/cdeaa142edca44669867f8fbb120c342) among 8 available preferences.
+The MBTI (Myers-Briggs Type Indicator) is a framework designed to identify a person's personality type, strengths, and preferences.
+Each type have [4 preferences](/cdeaa142edca44669867f8fbb120c342) among 8 available preferences.

 <!-- link_to_page 1d622110-b3bd-4b69-81e1-10161a3247e6 -->

 <!-- column_list cf1a83c9-4f49-435c-ace5-2a4aff6e0a34 -->